timbitz/Whippet.jl/README.md

 ## Features
 - Splice graph representations of transcriptome structure
   - Build an index for any species with a genome and annotation file
-  - Pseudo _de novo_ event discovery
-    - Spliced alignment from/to any combination of annotated donor/acceptor splice sites
+  - Pseudo _de novo_ event discovery (splicing from/to any combination of annotated donor/acceptor splice sites)
-  - Dynamic building of splicing events of any complexity
-    - Entropic measurements of alternative splicing
 - High speed PolyA+ Spliced Read Alignment (Read lengths <= 255)
   - Repetitive read assignment for gene families
   - On-the-fly alignment/analysis of SRR accession ids using ebi.ac.uk
 - Fast and robust quantification of transcriptome structure and expression using EM
+  - Dynamic building and entropic measurements of splicing events of any complexity
   - Event-specific Percent-spliced-in (PSI)
   - Gene expression (TpM)
 - Differential splicing comparisons